Koker trilogy

-The Koker trilogy is a series of three films directed by acclaimed Iranian film-maker Abbas Kiarostami: Where Is the Friend's Home?
+The Koker trilogy is a series of three films directed by acclaimed Iranian film-maker Abbas Kiarostami: Where Is the Friend's House?
 (1987), Life, and Nothing More... (a.k.a.
 And Life Goes On, 1992) and Through the Olive Trees (1994).
 The designation was made by film theorists and critics, rather than by Kiarostami himself, who resists the designation and notes that the films are connected only by the accident of place (referring to the fact that Koker is the name of a northern Iranian village).
 He has suggested that it might be more appropriate to consider the latter two titles plus Taste of Cherry (1997) as a trilogy, since these are connected by the theme of life's preciousness.

 Plot

-Where Is the Friend's Home? depicts the simple story of a young boy who travels from Koker to a neighbouring village to return the notebook of a schoolmate.
+Where Is the Friend's House? depicts the simple story of a young boy who travels from Koker to a neighbouring village to return the notebook of a schoolmate.